-- g.
-A student may elect to participate in an interscholastic competition without receiving academic credit. - h.
-Interscholastic competitions are subject to the 12 hour non-classroom rule stated in Subsection 4 above. - i.
+g.
+A student may elect to participate in an interscholastic competition without receiving academic credit.

+h.
+Interscholastic competitions are subject to the 12 hour non-classroom rule stated in Subsection 4 above.

+i.
 Academic credit may be granted for participation in any interscholastic competition which is approved by a dean.
 When a dean approves academic credit for participation in an interscholastic competition, he or she shall notify the faculty.
-No faculty notification is required regarding approval for academic credit for participation in any of the following competitions: ABA/LSD Client Counseling Competition, ABA/LSD Negotiation Competition, American Association for Justice National Student Trial Advocacy Competition (AAJ), Jessup International Law Moot Court Competition, National Black Law Students Association, Thurgood Marshall National Mock Trial Competition, National Native American Law Students Association Moot Court Competition, National Trial Competition, National Moot Court Competition, Pace University National Environmental Law Moot Court Competition, Southern Illinois j.
+No faculty notification is required regarding approval for academic credit for participation in any of the following competitions: ABA/LSD Client Counseling Competition, ABA/LSD Negotiation Competition, American Association for Justice National Student Trial Advocacy Competition (AAJ), Jessup International Law Moot Court Competition, National Black Law Students Association, Thurgood Marshall National Mock Trial Competition, National Native American Law Students Association Moot Court Competition, National Trial Competition, National Moot Court Competition, Pace University National Environmental Law Moot Court Competition, Southern Illinois University National Health Law Moot Court Competition, and University of Wisconsin Evan A. Evans Constitutional Law Moot Court Competition.

+j.
 Students taking part in Board of Advocates competitions may receive grades of honors/pass/D/fail.
 The grade of Honors would be limited only to students who participate in internal law school competitions and who performed well enough to be allowed to move on to outside competitions.
 These students must then participate in outside competitions in a manner that the students' advisor determined brought credit to the law school.